liutinglt/icme/README.md

 The extracted features used for retrieval are provided in the folder 'experiments/feature'.
 You can directly utilize those features for retrieval task.

 For more details, please refer to "Modality-dependent cross-media retrieval" and "Enhanced isomorphic semantic representation for cross-media retrieval".

+## Citation

+If this code is helpful for your research, please cite the following paper:

+@inproceedings{liu2017cross,
+  author = {Ting Liu and
+            Yao Zhao and
+            Shikui Wei and
+            Yunchao Wei and
+            Lixin Liao},
+  title = {Enhanced isomorphic semantic representation for cross-media retrieval}, booktitle = {IEEE International Conference on Multimedia and Expo(ICME)}, year = {2017}
+}